Move Window Between Desktops

 └── VirtualDesktopAccessor.dll (Windows API bridge)

-4. Run setup-autostart.ahk as Administrator — this sets up autostart and launches the script
+5. Run setup-autostart.ahk as Administrator — this sets up autostart and launches the script

 Troubleshooting

-Windows Defender SmartScreen blocks the script
+Windows Defender / SmartScreen warning

 Repository